HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/user_registry/update_user_registry/lookaside_db.md

         -   Enter the `strsql` command to start the interactive sql session.
         -   Enter the `create schema database_name` command, where `database_name` is the name you want to use for the database.

+5. Complete the following steps to create the IBM® DB2® for i database:

+    **Instructions for setting up databases**: Refer to the appropriate documentation for the type of database you want to set up.

+    **Consulting your database administrator**: A database administrator typically completes the task of setting up a new database.
+However, the following steps are provided for your reference in the event you create a stand-alone database for testing or demonstration purposes.
+Consult your database administrator before you proceed with the following steps if you plan to create a database for a production environment.

+    1. Log in to a remote IBM® i session.

+    2. Enter the `strsql` command to start the interactive sql session.

+    3. Enter the `create schema database_name` command, where `database_name` is the name you want to use for the database.

-5. Complete the following steps to define the DbDriver and DbLibrary parameter values:
+6. Complete the following steps to define the DbDriver and DbLibrary parameter values:

     1. Go to the wp_profile_root/ConfigEngine/properties directory.